movicon/movicon/README.md

 ## Install

-Open a terminal and execute the [create-project](https://getcomposer.org/doc/03-cli.md#create-project) command to generate the project structure (replace `<myproject>` with your project name):
+Open a terminal and execute the [create-project](https://getcomposer.org/doc/03-cli.md#create-project) command to generate the structure of the project (replace `<myproject>` with your project name):
 ```bash
 composer create-project movicon/movicon <myproject>
 ```

+Finaly change the `config.php` file with the appropriate values to connect to a MySQL database.

 ## Project structure